-An Elastic Cloud Server (ECS) is a virtualized server which will be deployed in the cloud environment instead of in our own premises.
+An Elastic Cloud Server (ECS) is a virtualized server that will be deployed in the cloud environment instead of in our own premises.
 A virtual server can also be said as a server space leased from someone else’s servers.
-Service providers like Huawei, Google, Microsoft, leased out their servers’ space to the users all around the globe.
-User who has rented the server space can utilize the server for their own business and at the same time, they are not required to take care of the physical infrastructure of the servers because the service providers will take care of it on the users’ behalf.
+Service providers like Huawei, Google, Microsoft, leased out their servers’ space to users all around the globe.
+The user who has rented the server space can utilize the server for their own business and at the same time, they are not required to take care of the physical infrastructure of the servers because the service providers will take care of it on the users’ behalf.

-For instance, if there is one day, we found that the storage capacity of the server has reached the ceiling, we can expand the server’s storage capacity very easily by just few clicks; Or in another case where the computing power that can be provided by the current server can no longer caters for the running applications, we can also add in more vCPU to support the efficient operation of the applications.
+For instance, if there is one day, we found that the storage capacity of the server has reached the ceiling, we can expand the server’s storage capacity very easily by just a few clicks; Or in another case where the computing power that can be provided by the current server can no longer cater for the running applications, we can also add in more vCPU to support the efficient operation of the applications.

 The modification on the virtual server’s specification is way more flexible and faster compared to that on the physical server (or so-called the bare metal server).
-To modify/upgrade the physical server, it will be less flexible as the modification need to depends on the physical server’s hardware architecture.
+To modify/upgrade the physical server, it will be less flexible as the modification need to depend on the physical server’s hardware architecture.
 If say there is no more physical space or slot for us to put in more storage disk, our intention to expand the storage capacity of the physical server will be halted.

-Wait for the vendor to get the stock for us, wait for the vendor to come to our premise and wait for the vendor to do the installation.
+Wait for the vendor to get the stock for us, wait for the vendor to come to our premise, and wait for the vendor to do the installation.

-We will be wasting a lot of the time waiting for the physical server deployment and that is why, shorter deployment period can be one of the reasons for the users to choose to have their virtual servers on cloud, instead of having the physical one in their own premises.
+We will be wasting a lot of time waiting for the physical server deployment and that is why, shorter deployment period can be one of the reasons for the users to choose to have their virtual servers on the cloud, instead of having the physical one in their own premises.

 So now, let’s get started to create an ECS on HUAWEI CLOUD and see how convenient is it to purchase a virtual server!